 Work-study is part of your financial aid package.
 It is earned through part-time employment.
-You must work to earn it and you do not need to repay it.
+You must work to earn it.

 Apply for Work-Study

 To see if you qualify for work study, you must submit an approved FAFSA (Free Application for Federal Student Aid) or WASFA (Washington Application for State Financial Aid) for DACA (Deferred Action for Childhood Arrivals) students.

 - Eligibility for work study does not guarantee a job.